Kat Slater: Temporary break (2012)

 Kat was written out of EastEnders temporarily in January 2012.
 The writers for EastEnders organised "emergency script changes" which saw Kat called away to care for her father Charlie after a stroke.
 It was announced shortly after Wallace's break from EastEnders that Sharon Watts, played by Letitia Dean, would return to the series.
-Numerous tabloids reported that the purpose of Dean's return is to replace Jessie Wallace; this was later denied by an EastEnders spokesperson.
+Numerous tabloids reported that the purpose of Dean's return was to replace Jessie Wallace; this was later denied by an EastEnders spokesperson.
 The spokesperson commented: "There is no link between Letitia's return to EastEnders and Jessie not being around at the moment.
 We have been working on plans to bring Sharon back for quite some time."
 An insider added: "Jessie and Letitia are two fantastic actresses and their characters are firm favourites with fans.
 Viewers can look forward to seeing them back on screen together later this year."

 Kat returned to the show on 7 June 2012.
 Wallace praised EastEnders writers for bringing back Kat's funny and feisty attitude.
 Wallace added that it's like going home to her family and that she has missed Shane Richie.
 Wallace further explained: "Before [my] break, I had the baby swap story and towards the end of last year, Kat was becoming very downtrodden.
 Now she's coming back fighting fit.
 It's almost like when Kat first arrived on screen in 2000.
 She's come back with those original feisty, tarty, funny and a bit cold sides to her.
 It's a new Kat."